WafflesRVeryNice/Time_Switch/README.md

 Check the [wiki](https://github.com/WafflesRVeryNice/Time_Switch/wiki) for information on how to use the mod

+If you find any issues with this mod please tell me about it, you can: DM me on discord (wafflesarenice), @ me in the celeste server (@WafflesAreNice) or open an issue

 ## Trivia
 This mod took approximately 20.5 hours to make functional (recorded 20:22:29) across 5 almost consecutive days